3l3n01/QWelcomeWindow/README.rst

 QWelcomeWindow
 ---------------------

-A generic welcome window for PySide applications.
+A generic welcome window for PySide and PyQt applications.

 It display a list of recent files/documents and a list of quick start actions (icons associated with a text).